Remington 700 Review: Does this legendary rifle still deserve its reputation?

 • Optics: Odds are your Remington 700 will come without any form of aiming device.
 Visit our Optics Reviews Page for reviews on scopes and How-To guides to mount your selected optic.

-• Scope Rings and Bases: Once your select your optic of choice, you will need to mount it on your new Remington 700.
+• Scope Rings and Bases: Once you select your optic of choice, you will need to mount it on your new Remington 700.
 Check out our Scope Ring Finder Tool to find the rings and bases you need to mount your scope.

-• Gun Cleaning Kit: There’s no way you should pick up an expensive, champion-caliber handgun like this and not keep it well maintained.
-We’ve got a whole article dedicated to gun cleaning kits you’ll need to keep your pistol in tip top shape.
+• Gun Cleaning Kit: There’s no way you should pick up an expensive, champion-caliber handgun like this and not keep it well-maintained.
+We’ve got a whole article dedicated to gun cleaning kits you’ll need to keep your pistol in tip-top shape

 • Eye Protection: This should go without saying, but you need to invest in some quality shooting glasses.
 One errant piece of brass, and you’re in for a bad day.
 Check out our recommendations for the best shooting glasses!

-• Hearing Protection: Protect your ears and and get some quality hearing protection.
+• Hearing Protection: Protect your ears and get some quality hearing protection.
 We’ve gathered all of our favorites to help you decide the best hearing protection for you.

 Remington 700 Gun Deals